We are a firm of labour and employment lawyers dedicated to assisting both employees and employers with a wide range of

 Most of our clients benefit from our approach of tactful negotiation with the other party.
 Wherever that is not possible, decisive and resolute litigation is used as a last resort.

-If your employment rights have been violated by an employer, colleague or another party in a Vancouver workplace, start by letting us know the details in a free and confidential consultation.
+If your employment rights have been violated by an employer, colleague or another party in a Vancouver workplace, start by letting us know the details in a confidential consultation by phone or a Skype conversation.

 We can provide a quick assessment of whether you have a case for compensation and damages.